Saul Katz

-Saul Katz (born February 17, 1939) is a real estate developer, former president of the New York Mets and accused Bernie Madoff co-conspirator.
+Saul Katz (born February 17, 1939) is an American real estate developer, former president of the New York Mets.

 Early life

 Katz was born to a Jewish family in Brooklyn.
 He graduated from Brooklyn College in 1960 with a degree in accounting.

 Sterling Equities

 Katz is a co-founder of Sterling Equities.
 In 1972, he cofounded Sterling Equities, a commercial real estate development company, with his brother-in-law Fred Wilpon.
 They built a development of townhouses in Tarrytown, a suburb in Westchester County which was very successful.
 Seeking to minimize their tax obligations, they purchased real estate throughout the country that had favorable tax treatment which turned out to be a boon since they were unknowingly buying property at the bottom of the market.

 Sterling Equities was a significant investor in Bernie Madoff's fraudulent investment fund with 483 accounts.
 Merrill Lynch warned Saul Katz on several occasions about Madoff's operation, as did numerous other financial professionals.
-Sterling Equities ignored these warnings collectively receiving $300 million dollars via the Madoff operation ultimately revealed as a fraud.
+Sterling Equities ignored these warnings collectively receiving $300 million via the Madoff operation ultimately revealed as a fraud.
 The Madoff fraud collapsed and Sterling Equities owners were sued by the trustee representing the victims of Bernard L. Madoff’s Ponzi scheme who claimed they "knew or should have known Madoff was operating a fraud."

 In 2012, it was reported that Sterling Equities was to receive a gift of 23 acres of land from New York City with the intention of developing the land into a shopping mall.
 The city had recently spent almost $500 million acquiring and improving that same land.
 The Attorney General of New York, Eric Schneiderman reached a settlement agreement regarding illegal lobbying on behalf of Sterling Equities.
 In 2015, a New York state court ruled that the because part of the plan involved private development of public parkland it was illegal.
 By 2018, the plans for a shopping mall had been shelved and the de Blasio administration was supporting a plan centered around affordable housing.
 The deal was approved by the Queens Borough Board.
 It will include an acre of open space, an elementary school, and 1100 affordable apartments.